Dr. Tracy Spies (Principal Investigator)

 Gloria is currently a Graduate Assistant for the English Language Learning program in the Educational and Clinical Studies department at the University of Nevada, Las Vegas.
-Her doctoral studies focus on students with math learning disabilities as well as students who are learning English.
+Her doctoral studies focus on students with learning disabilities as well as culturally and linguistically diverse students.

 Yunying Xu (Research Assistant)

 Yunying Xu is a doctoral student from the Literacy Education program in the Department of Teaching and Learning at the University of Nevada Las Vegas.
 Her research focuses on issues related to international children’s literature.